jayposs/bobb/readme.md

 * Primary data bucket: 166,700 records
 * Qry with 1 find criteria, 2 sort parms, no index, 2546 result recs:  < .2 secs
 * Qry with 4 find criteria, 4 sort parms, no index, 1462 result recs:  < .2 secs
-* Get with no find criteria or sort parms, using index range, 70,600 result recs:  < .5 secs
+* GetAll (no find criteria or sort parms), using index range, 70,600 result recs:  < .5 secs
 * Qry with 1 find critera, 1 sort parm, using index range, 4,536 result recs:  < .07 secs
 * Qry with 1 find critera, 1 sort parm, using index range, 58 result recs:  < .004 secs
-* Get with no find critera, no sort parms, using primary key prefix, 14 result recs:  < .001 secs
+* GetAll (no find critera or sort parms), using primary key prefix, 14 result recs:  < .001 secs
 * Qry with 1 join, 1 find critera, 1 sort parm, using index range, 63,583 result recs:  < 1.02 secs
 * Batch load 166,700 records - 7 secs
 * Load 1 index for 166,700 records - 5 secs

 ### Status (Dec 2025)
-I am having some health issues and not sure what my level of effort will be.
-I think Bobb can be a useful project.
-The design is probably lacking, but I am amazed at how fast it runs.
-This quality is mainly due to Bolt, Fastjson, and Go.
-My hope is someone smarter than me will take Bobb to the next level and many programmers will put it in their toolbox.

 All features have been tested and confirmed using a very small dataset (see demo/demo.go).
-Volume tests run successfully, but results only randomly visually confirmed.
+Volume tests run successfully, but results only visually confirmed.
 Long running stress tests indicate memory use and performance remain constant.
+At this point, I would consider Bobb good for hobby projects, but results need confirmation.

-## History
+### History

 Bobb did not start off as an intentional project.
-I began experimenting with some ideas just out of curiosity and over time, I felt like a real project was in sight.
-I don't consider myself to be knowledgeable enough to create a true database, but IMO Bobb is pretty awesome.
+I began experimenting with some ideas just out of curiosity and over time, I felt like a real project had emerged.
+I don't consider myself to be knowledgeable enough to create a true database, but IMO Bobb is pretty cool.

-## FYI - How Much Is Too Much
+### FYI - How Much Is Too Much

 Based on the following statistics, I would assume Bobb is completely unworthy of consideration, but I post it anyway.